dtuskippy/reading-notes/401/class-31.md

 ## Things I want to know more about

-1. I know we'll learn about Redux soon, so quite curious about how to decide on when to use these various Context with hooks versus Redux, etc.
+1. I know we'll learn about Redux soon, so quite curious about how to decide on when to use Context with hooks versus Redux, etc.